marriott-library/newspaper_works_fixtures/README.md

 - Inside issue directories are TIFF files with lexically ordered filenames, corresponding to page sequence order of that issue.

+#### JP2 Batch

+- The JP2 batch is a copy of a two-page issue also included in NDNP source materials in this gem.

 #### Deseret News article segmented batch
 ```ruby
 # /path/to/gem/spec/fixtures/files/article_segmented/batch_deseret_news